material-admin/doc-material-components/button-examples/Web/web-button-example.md

 ### Sass mixins

 Use Sass mixins when you want to customize the look and feel of your buttons.
-Go to [sass-lang.com](https://sass-lang.com/install) for installation instructions.
+For installation instructions, see the [Install Sass page on sass-lang.com](https://sass-lang.com/install).

-Before using Sass mixins for your project you will need to do the following:
+Before using Sass mixins for your project, you will need to do the following:

 * Add the Sass package to your `*.json file` under `devDependencies`:
 ```json